Cecil Abel

-Sir Cecil Abel (1903–1994) was a missionary, teacher and politician, initially in the Territory of Papua and, from 1975, in the independent nation of Papua New Guinea (PNG).
+Sir Cecil Abel (1903 – 1994) was a missionary, teacher and politician, initially in the Territory of Papua and, from 1975, in the independent nation of Papua New Guinea (PNG).
 He played an important role in the independence process and is said to have been responsible for the preamble to PNG's constitution.
 He also played a leading role in the early stages of the Pangu Party, the party that formed the government under prime minister Michael Somare after independence.

 Early life

-Cecil Charles Geoffrey Abel was born on 1 February 1903 at Kwato mission, in what is now the Milne Bay Province of PNG, on the eastern tip of New Guinea.
+Cecil Charles Geoffrey Abel was born to British parents on 1 February 1903 at Kwato mission, in what is now the Milne Bay Province of PNG, on the eastern tip of New Guinea.
 He was one of four children of the missionary Charles Abel and Beatrice Abel (née Moxon), who had settled in Kwato in 1890–91.
 He was initially taught by his mother and, in 1918, was sent to the Sydney Church of England Grammar School (commonly known as Shore).
 He then went to Cheshunt College, a theology college at Cambridge University in England.
 After obtaining a Bachelor of Arts, he studied for a diploma in anthropology under A. C. Haddon, who had carried out anthropological research in the Torres Strait Islands, which are situated between the west of PNG and Australia.

 Missionary career

 Abel took over as head of the Kwato mission after the death of his father in a car accident in England in 1930.
 Although frequently compared to his father, his approach as a missionary differed from that of Charles Abel.
-At Cambridge he had been influenced by the American Lutheran, Frank Buchman, who was founder of the Oxford Group, which would later be known as Moral Re-Armament.
+At Cambridge, he had been influenced by the American Lutheran, Frank Buchman, who was the founder of the Oxford Group, which would later be known as Moral Re-Armament.
 While his father had largely stayed in the Kwato mission, Cecil Abel and his siblings began, with government endorsement, to proselytize in other areas, particularly in areas occupied by the Kunika or Keveri people 125 miles to the west of Kwato.